 Try these ideas:

 - Think about outdoor activities other than running.
 Going on a nice walk is a great way to get in some mindfulness while moving your body.
 You can also go on a hike, go surfing, go parasailing, or partake in your favorite outdoor activity.
+Writing on a topic of interest to you could be gratifying.
 You could even go fly a kite on a windy day.

 - Try something you’ve never tried before.
 It may seem intimidating but taking up a new hobby is a great way to expand your horizons.
 Going with a friend can be a fun memory, and taking a new class is a great way to meet others.
 Try rock climbing, surfing, dancing, or whatever activity interests you.